Venture Kick

 Grant in 2019

 Percim AG is a technology company based in Zurich, Switzerland, established in 2018.
-The company specializes in developing software that enhances digital visuals, focusing on the verification of images, videos, and 3D data specifically for gaming and augmented/virtual reality applications.
-Additionally, Percim has created an AI-enabled image and video downsampler that facilitates the capture, sharing, and display of visual content, allowing users to appreciate the beauty of the world through various media formats.
+It specializes in developing software for digital visuals that verify images, videos, and 3D data specifically for gaming and augmented reality/virtual reality applications.
+The company has also created an AI-enabled image and video downsampler, which enhances the processes of capturing, sharing, and displaying visual content, including the beauty of the world through various multimedia formats.

 Neuralsight